 |Dependents’ activities while in U.S.||Dependents cannot study or work on a B2 visa.
 A separate F1 visa must be obtained in order for children to study in private school (F1 is not available for primary or high school public education).||Dependents in H4 classification may study.
 They need not apply for F1 student visa.
 However, they will not be permitted to work in the United States.|

-Companies desiring to send their employees on short-term, temporary job-related training to the U.S. have the option of selecting between H3 trainee visa and B1 in lieu of H3.
-While the B1 in lieu of H3 option does not require a prior USCIS petition as in the H3 scenario, which could take several months to be adjudicated and is often strictly scrutinized, and can be obtained more expeditiously at the embassy or consulate, some consulates are not inclined to grant this visa or will request an advisory opinion before proceeding.
-Hence, the decision on which visa would be most appropriate to opt for, would depend on the individual facts and circumstances.
-Companies therefore must consider all options before identifying an appropriate visa option to suit their particular requirements.
+Companies who need to send their employees on short-term, temporary job-related training to the U.S. have the option of selecting between H-3 trainee visa and B-1 in lieu of H-3.
+While the B-1 in lieu of H-3 option does not require a prior USCIS petition as in the H-3 scenario, some consulates are not inclined to grant this visa and will insist that the US company file the H-3 petition, which could take several months to be adjudicated and is often strictly scrutinized.

 What VisaPro Customers Are Saying